fossfreedom/coverart-browser/README.md

 ##Summary: whats new in this release

  - To be completed
+ - Allow switching between coverart-browser and the coverart-playlist sources via picture buttons on each source
  - Support the [alternative-toolbar](https://github.com/fossfreedom/alternative-toolbar) capability to hide/show the coverart-toolbar
  - Support for GTK 3.14
  - Single click icon display position changes consistently depending upon the cover-tile style (shadow/no shadow etc.)